adaltas/node-nikita/docs/content/about/tutorial.md

 ### Action promise

-Nikita's actions always return [Javascript Promise](https://nodejs.dev/learn/understanding-javascript-promises).
-To access the action output, you have to call an asynchronous function and "await" for the result from Promise.
+Nikita's actions always return [Javascript Promises](https://nodejs.dev/learn/understanding-javascript-promises).
+To access the action output, you have to use the Promise API or simply use the `async/await` construct to get the returned value.

 ```js
 // Call asynchronous function